PostHog/posthog.com/contents/blog/introducing-hogql.md

 ### HogQL aggregations

-_And_ you can use HogQL to aggregate results in a funnel too, like we do with `properties.$session_id` above.
+_And_ you can use HogQL to aggregate results in a funnel, too.
 Is there anything HogQL can't do?
 Probably, yes, but we'll enjoy finding out for sure.

 ![HogQL aggregations](../images/blog/array/hog_aggregate.mp4)